nottelbox/wizard-assistant/README.md

 The backend is an express server.
 Register and dashboard pages include html forms, that post inputs to the backend.
 The webpages are EJS-templates located in the "views" folder.
 The register page is prefilled with names to speed up testing.
 The scripts for the frontend and the CSS file is provided in the "public" folder.
+For selecting elements in the frontend the jQuery library is used and the styling is done with bootstrap.

 # To Dos and Ideas